ecos-wtf/website/_posts/2021-03-15-ecos-persistence-firmware.md

 ## Conclusion

-Over the course of this article, we learned how to unpack, implant, and repack a Broadcom eCOS firmware file.
+Over the course of this article, we learned how to unpack, implant, and repack a Broadcom eCos firmware file.
 We then explored ways of running our malicious firmware file, loading over TFTP and running on RAM for debugging purposes, and writing to NAND flash for persistence.

 We therefore proved our initial hypothesis that said "and leave a persistent backdoor allowing direct remote access to the network".